akto/algorithms-problem-solving/README.md

 29. [Sum of All Odd Fibonacci Numbers - JS code to find the sum of the all odd numbers in a fibonacci sequence to given value](https://github.com/akto/algorithms-problem-solving/blob/master/sum-of-all-odd-fibonacci-sequence-to-given-value.js)
 30. [Sum of all primes - JS code to find the sum of all prime numbers till the given value](https://github.com/akto/algorithms-problem-solving/blob/master/sum-all-primes.js)
 31. [Smallest Common Multiple - NOT FINISHED](https://github.com/akto/algorithms-problem-solving/blob/master/smallest-common-multiple.js)
+32. [`finders-keepers.js`](https://github.com/akto/algorithms-problem-solving/blob/master/finders-keepers.js) - JS code to looks through an array (first argument) and returns the first element in the array that passes a truth test (second argument)

 ## Adventofcode.com challanges